All outdoor workers in California have workplace safety and health rights that protect them from the heat and other hazards. Know your rights:

 Water

-Outdoor workers must have access to fresh, suitably cool drinking water placed as close as possible to where
+Outdoor workers must have access to fresh, suitably cool drinking water placed as close as possible to where they are working.

-Your employer should train you on the importance of frequent consumption of small quantities of water, such as
+Your employer should train you on the importance of frequent consumption of small quantities of water, such as at least 4 cups per hour, when

-up to 4 cups per hour, when the work environment is hot and employees are sweating more than usual.
+the work environment is hot and employees are sweating more than usual.

 Employees are allowed and encouraged to take a preventative cool-down rest in the shade when they feel the need